Sangarshanan/jazzit/README.md

 With `Jazzit` you can just add a decorator to your functions and jazz it up

 - You can have a elevator music to go along with your long running script
-- Let your script play a humiliating music when it errors out
+- Play humiliating music when it errors out to put you in your place

 There are default tracks you can use, or you can use your own custom tracks